tsgoten/cs70-website/policies.md

 permalink: /policies/
 ---

-## Overview
-TODO
-### Prerequisites
-TODO
 ## Course Format

 The primary methods for engaging with the course material are through lectures, discussion sections, homework, and the notes.
 All are important, and exams will test a mix of the material from these sources.

 ### Lectures

-Live lecture will take place 12:30pm - 2:00pm on Tuesdays and Thursdays over TBD.
+Live lecture will take place 12:30pm - 2:00pm on Tuesdays and Thursdays at Wheeler 150.
+The first two weeks of the course will be remote, and the lecture will be on Zoom.
 Lectures will be recorded and linked on Piazza/Website once lecture is over.
 It is highly recommended that you watch lecture the day it is released.

 ### Discussions

 Release Schedule: Discussion worksheets are published the night before.
 The solutions are published after all sections of the day are completed.

-Discussions will be offered online and in-person.
+Discussions will be offered primarily in-person, with few remote options for exceptional cases.
 You will not be able to switch sections.

 We will be assigning sections this semester.
 The form to sign up will be on Piazza and attendance will be taken as part of your grade through a completely objective criteria.
 You will need to attend at least 13 points to receive full credit for discussion attendance.
 You are welcome to attend other discussion sections, but your attendance will only be counted for the section you are assigned to.
 The discussion sections are designed not to cover new material but to consolidate the material covered in lectures and in the notes.
 All sections are equivalent: they all cover the same material.